jedie/girishramnani.github.io/_posts/15-06-27-python-essential-part2.md

 {% endhighlight %}
 There are other methods as well for dictionary but I encourage you to explore from the python's documentation .
 Thats all for today.
-In the next tutorial sets,lambda,file and basic classes will be explored.
+In the next tutorial sets,lambda and file IO will be explored.